buildbot/buildbot/www/guanlecoja/README.md

 * `files.tests`(list of globs): tests source code.
 Can be coffee or JS. built in `tests.js`
 * `files.fixtures`(list of globs): fixtures for tests.
 Those fixtures can be json files, or text files, are built in `tests.js`, and populated in window.FIXTURES global variable in the test environment.
 * `files.templates`(list of globs): references the templates.
 All the templates are built in `scripts.js`, and loaded automatically in angularjs's template cache.
-* `files.index`: references the jade file that generates main `index.htm` entrypoint for your SPA.
-Your index.jade should load built `scripts.js`, and `styles.css`
+* `files.index`: references the pug/jade file that generates main `index.htm` entrypoint for your SPA.
+Your index.pug should load built `scripts.js`, and `styles.css`
 * `files.less`: references the less files.
 By default they can be anywhere in the source code, and are concatenated in styles.css.
 Order is undefined, so make sure to not have order dependent styling.
 * `files.images`: those images are just copied to `#{config.dir.build}/img`
 * `files.fonts`: those fonts are just copied to `#{config.dir.build}/fonts`